 - Compare the balloon rocket to a real rocket.
 The air from the balloon rocket is equivalent to what from a real rocket?

-- Use different sizes of balloons, different types, and lengths of straws, different length of travel, different types of string: how do these changes impact the balloon rocket?
+- Use different sizes of balloons, different types, and lengths of straws, different lengths of travel, and different types of string: how do these changes impact the balloon rocket?
 Hypothesize and then test.

 - Change the angle of the string